News on the revision of the maritime spatial plans

 Taking into account the information received and the results of the workshops and expert discussions, the BSH has drawn up a concept for the revision of the maritime spatial plans.
 The concept considers three planning options with different areas of focus at an early stage in the revision process.
 At the same time, the draft scope of the environmental assessment was prepared.

-Within the national process, a public hearing to discuss the concept and scope of the environmental assessment will be held on 18-19 March 2020.
+Within the national process, a public hearing to discuss the concept and scope of the environmental assessment was held on the 18th and 19th March 2020.

 The international consultation of the spatial plans for the German EEZ is in an early stage.
 Details and information on the international consultation procedures can be found in the notification document.
 The notification document also includes information on the formal procedures (ESPOO) such as timelines and conditions for participation.